LIP-Computing/tutorials/docs/udocker/udocker-03.md

 ## Mounting a directory in the container - V

-And back to your laptop:
+And back to your preferred machine:

 ```bash
 ls $HOME/udocker-tutorial/gromacs/output